Your LinkedIn Total Makeover

 - Once you’ve clarified some key terms to make your headline searchable, think about writing your headline as a “hook”—something intriguing and unique that expresses your personality and passion and stands out from the crowd.
 For example, “PhD candidate in anthropology at the CUNY Graduate Center” could be rephrased as “Experienced social scientist transforming information into knowledge in universities and beyond.”

-Your summary should give a quick overview of your work role, passions, background, skills, and competencies:
+Your About section should give a quick overview of your work role, passions, background, skills, and competencies:

-- When writing your summary, think about it as an elevator pitch: the written equivalent of a 30-second introduction that gives the reader a global view of your personal brand, while engaging them through concise insights about your overarching passion and motivation.
+- When writing your About section, think about it as an elevator pitch: the written equivalent of a 30-second introduction that gives the reader a global view of your personal brand, while engaging them through concise insights about your overarching passion and motivation.

 - The recipe for crafting your summary is identifying your passion, plus your value (skills and abilities), plus your personality.